 Soft bounces are emails that exist, but for some reason, they couldn’t be delivered.
 Generally a soft bounce will be something temporary like an Out of Office or Mailbox Full message.
 Soft bounces are considered temporary until they are proven to be invalid addresses.

-What should you do about soft bounce?
+What should you do about soft bounces?
 You shouldn’t have to worry about these too much.
 Usually, the next time you send an email it will be resolved.
 You should keep an eye out for very high soft bounce rates however, as it can signal a spam blocking issue.

 What should you do about hard bounces?
 Make sure you aren’t sending to invalid addresses.
 Remove bad addresses from your list immediately.
 Repeated sending to invalid addresses can land you on blocklists and lead to deliverability issues.

-WordFly automatically handles your soft and hard bounces:
+WordFly automatically handles your soft and hard bounces.

-|Hard bounces||When this response is received by WordFly the subscriber is flagged as an issue and removed from your future list imports.
-Learn more about managing hard bounces in your account.|
+|Hard bounces||When this response is received by WordFly, the subscriber is flagged as an issue and removed from your future list imports.
+Learn about managing hard bounces.|

-|Soft bounces||When this response is received WordFly attempts to send the email at regular intervals for up to 72 hours.
-We retry after 20 minutes and then wait incrementally longer after each attempt before expiring the message after 3 days.
+|Soft bounces||When this response is received, WordFly attempts to send the email at regular intervals for up to 24 hours.
+We retry after 20 minutes and then wait incrementally longer after each attempt before expiring the message after 24 hours.
 The initial soft bounce is logged immediately.
-Other responses (opens etc) may also be logged for the subscriber if a delivery is successful.|
+Other responses (opens, etc.) may also be logged for the subscriber if a delivery is successful.|

-Option 1: Find bounces under email campaign reporting.
+To view bounces under email campaign reporting